steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

 These two patterns are sufficient for matching the fully qualified path of the file `/some/path/to/src/main/xsd/blah.xsd`.
-For clarity, the effective pattern string used to compile the Patterns for matching files are also emitted when you run the jaxb2-maven-plugin with debug log settings.
-An example of typical output plugin debug logging is harvested from one of the integration tests in the jaxb2-maven-plugin itself.
+For clarity, the effective pattern string used to compile the Patterns for matching files are also emitted when you run the jaxb-maven-plugin with debug log settings.
+An example of typical output plugin debug logging is harvested from one of the integration tests in the jaxb-maven-plugin itself.
 Note the two resulting regular expressions used by the PatternFileFilter:

     +=================== [Filtered sources]